peviitor-ro/Scrapers_Dan_Marius/README.md

 # Scrapers_Dan_Marius
 Scrapers written in Python3

-## The job offers for the companies websites scraped by this smart scrapers can be found on: https://peviitor.ro/
+## The job offers for the companies websites scraped by this smart scrapers can be found [in the future](https://peviitor.ro/)

 Among the libraries used: